cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 ## How to integrate X-Ray with a control panel

 :::warning WARNING!
-Please, note that cPanel, Plesk and DirectAdmin are already supported by X-Ray and do not require any integration effort.
+Please note that cPanel, Plesk and DirectAdmin are already supported by X-Ray and do not require any integration effort.
 :::

 In order to integrate X-Ray into your panel, you should follow two simple steps.

 1. Extend the output of your existing [domains integration script](/control_panel_integration/#domains) as follows:

 1.1.
 Implement an optional flag <span class="notranslate">`--with-php`</span>, upon which all domains with their PHP configuration will be returned.
 Thus, if your [integration config file](/control_panel_integration/#example-of-the-integration-config) <span class="notranslate">`/opt/cpvendor/etc/integration.ini`</span> has

 <div class="notranslate">

 ```